-Smart investment is happening, she said, and is a catalyst for even more investment.
-For example, Louisville was awarded a nearly \$30 million CHOICE grant from HUD to invest in the Russell neighborhood.
+Strategic growth is happening, she said, and is a catalyst for even more investment.
+For example, Louisville was recently awarded a nearly \$30 million CHOICE grant from HUD to transform the historic Russell neighborhood.
 "We know that this public investment will lead to private investment and spill over into other neighborhoods," Wiederwohl said.

-Russell, on the west side of town, is one of several areas that are undergoing renewal.
+Russell, on the west side of the city, is one of several areas that are undergoing a transformation.

-"From West Louisville neighborhoods like Russell and Portland, to Germantown/Schnitzelburg, Shelby Park, Butchertown and Smoketown, these neighborhoods form a crescent around our downtown core and are seeing growth in housing, retail, office space and restaurants," she said.
+"From west Louisville neighborhoods like Russell and Portland, to Germantown/ Schnitzelburg, Shelby Park, Butchertown and Smoketown, these neighborhoods form a crescent around our downtown core and are seeing growth in housing, retail, office space and restaurants," she said.